cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 ip6 = bstr .size 16
 label = bstr .size (1..63)
 ~~~~
-{:cddl #annotate-size title="Annotation for size in bytes"}
+{:cddl #control-size title="Control for size in bytes"}

-When applied to an unsigned integer, the `.size` annotation restricts
+When applied to an unsigned integer, the `.size` control restricts
 the range of that integer by giving a maximum number of bytes that
 should be needed in a computer representation of that unsigned integer.
 In other words, `uint .size N` is equivalent to `0...BYTES_N`, where